sass/sass/doc-src/SASS_CHANGELOG.md

 ### Encoding Support

-Add support for `@charset` for declaring the encoding of a stylesheet.
+Sass 3.0.7 adds support for `@charset` for declaring the encoding of a stylesheet.
 For details see {file:SASS_REFERENCE.md#encodings the reference}.

 ### Bug Fixes